 BCT has made the full document available to download as a non-printable PDF by clicking here.
 Please note that the security techniques used in this document are only compatible with recent versions of Adobe Reader.
 This document may not be readable in many non-Adobe PDF readers and in-browser viewers.
 We suggest you use Adobe Reader XI or Adobe Reader DC on PCs or the most recent version available on other platforms.
 Please only contact us if you have further problems when using these versions of Adobe Reader.

-Hard copies are now available from NHBS for £29.99 (BCT members receive a 20% discount).
+Hard copies are now available from NHBS for £29.99 (BCT members receive a 20% discount) although stocks are running low.

 The production and printing of the publication was sponsored by: Applied Ecology Ltd, Arcus Consultancy Services Ltd, Corvus Consulting, Echoes Ecology Ltd, The Ecology Consultancy, Ecosulis, Just Mammals Consultancy LLP, Kestrel Wildlife Consultants Ltd, Mott MacDonald and Tree Surveys.